jphastings/dotpostcard/README.md

 You can also download compiled binaries from [Github releases](https://github.com/jphastings/dotpostcard/releases/) for Windows, Linux, macOS — each of which is provided for arm64 and amd64 architectures.

-WASIp1 compatible WASM executables are also provided with a reduced feature set (notably more efficient image encoders, WebP and JPEGli, are absent).
+WASIp1 compatible WASM executables are also provided with a reduced feature set (notably the more efficient image encoders, WebP and JPEGli, are absent).

 ## Usage